mcfarhat/gk-steemit-info/README.md

 The purpose of this widget is to allow quick access and visibility via your wordpress site/installation into the trending posts currently on display on steemit.
 The widget allows several configuration options and can be easily dragged/dropped within the widgets area, but also supports the use of a shortcode to plug the info into a page/code.
 Configuration options include:
+- Title: This refers to the title/header of your widget
 - Max Post Count: to control the max number of posts to be displayed.
 Default value is 10, max is 100.
 - Filter by Tag: if left blank, all trending posts will be retrieved regardless of any tag.
 If set, only posts belonging to this particular tag will be fetched.